easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 Why this works:
-├─ GitHub is FAST at shipping features but SLOW at compliance ├─ Healthcare/Finance would rather wait 6 months for Q-IDE │   than trust GitHub after 10 years (liability)
+├─ GitHub is FAST at shipping features but SLOW at compliance ├─ Healthcare/Finance would rather wait 6 months for Top Dog │   than trust GitHub after 10 years (liability)
 ├─ Exclusive: You're probably first private IDE with HIPAA cert └─ Lock-in: Healthcare doesn't switch once compliant